scipion-chem/scipion-chem-omnibind/README.rst

 ================================
-ConPLex scipion plugin
+OmniBind scipion plugin
 ================================

 **Documentation under development, sorry for the inconvenience**

-Scipion framework plugin for the use of tools provided by ConPLex software
+Scipion framework plugin for the use of tools provided by OmniBind software

 ===================
 Install this plugin